citation-js/date/README.md

 ---

-Here, `Object` (CSL-JSON author format) can have the following properties:
+Here, `Object date` (CSL-JSON date format) can have the following properties:

 * `date-parts`: array with one or two dates, each date being an array of [year, month, day], the last two parts being optional
 * `raw`: raw date